reactjs/react.dev/src/content/reference/react/use-client.md

 import MyComponent from './MyComponent';

 function App() {
-	// This is a usage of a component return <MyComponent />;
+	// This is a callsite of a component return <MyComponent />;
 }
 ```